-The Commissioner considers that this means a data controller is aware or should be aware of a risk that a contravention will occur.
-The test is objective and the Commissioner will expect the standard of care of a reasonably prudent data controller.
+The Commissioner considers that this means a data controller or person is aware or should be aware of a risk that a contravention will occur.
+The test is objective and the Commissioner will expect the standard of care of a reasonably prudent person.